letsgotoplay/Knowledge/ConfigureZuul.md

 ## Compare Gateway Performance

 [Compare Nginx/Zuul/Spring-Cloud-Gateway][1]

 It is worth to notice here that The Spring Cloud Gateway has some issues about performance, and Zuul 1.X performs best under 8 core 16RAM server environment, even spring cloud gateway provides more configurable and easy ways to controll gateway's logic.
-Because Zuul1.X is kind of battle-tested, currently Spring Netflix Zuul is a little more in tech perferences.
+Because Zuul1.X is kind of battle-tested, currently Spring Netflix Zuul is a little more favorable in tech perferences.
 ## Spring Netflix Zuul
 Now the latest version of Zuul is 2.X.
 But Spring would not integrate 2.X Zuul in Spring because of Spring Cloud Gateway product.Two versions are not compatible, Zuul 1.x is Blocking and Zuul 2.X is designed to support Async Non-blocking requests. and This article will introduce Zuul 1.X mostly
 ### How it works